bing0fuel/YetAnotherWebResume/README.md

 1. Push to your hosting service.
 GitHub pages/GitHub.io is always a good choice.
 (See [pages.github](http://pages.github.com/) for more details)

+## Todo
+1. Documentation on how to modify
+2. Interactive data generator
+3. Load existing data into data generator for modification

 ## License

 This project is licensed under GPL, version 3.0.
 Please see [LICENSE](LICENSE) for details.